AkarshCLD/NodeAndMongoDB/Readme.md

 ## Why we use NodeJS?

 Node.js is used for building server-side applications, meaning it allows developers to create web applications and services that can handle a large number of connections and requests.
-Because it uses a non-blocking, event-driven I/O model, it can handle a high volume of requests efficiently.This makes it particularly useful for building real-time applications, such as chat applications or online gaming platforms.
+Because it uses a non-blocking This makes it particularly useful for building real-time applications, such as chat applications or online gaming platforms.

 ## Blocking and Non-Blocking:

-**A blocking operation** is one that prevents any other code from executing until it has completed.
+**A blocking operation** is one that prevents any other code from executing until it has completed. just like synch language.
 This means that if a piece of code is waiting for a blocking operation to complete, it cannot execute any other code during that time.
 In a web application, a blocking operation can cause the server to stop responding to other requests until the operation has finished.
 This can lead to slow performance and poor user experience.

 **A Non-blocking operation**does not stop other code from executing while it is being executed.
 Instead, when a non-blocking operation is started, the code continues to execute and does not wait for the operation to complete.
 When the operation has completed, the callback function associated with the operation is called, and the result of the operation can be handled by the code.

-**That's why In Node.js, most I/O operations are non-blocking, which allows the server to continue responding to other requests while the I/O operation is being performed.
-This is achieved through an event-driven, non-blocking I/O model, which allows Node.js to handle a large number of requests with low latency and high efficiency.**

 ---
 # what is REPL?